 - and much, much more.

 And, as always, Dan will employ case studies throughout the two days to demonstrate effective risk management.
 You’ll get out of your seats and actively participate with your colleagues in 4 challenging hands-on exercises:

 - Is Risk in the Eye of the Beholder?
-Why risk is important … examples of failed risk management … plus a step-by-step method to help you recognize the amount of impact and loss.
+Why risk is important … examples of failed risk management.

 - Building a Risk Management File.
-Employing mock data, you will evaluate production and post-production information and use it to evaluate the Risk Management File.
+Employing mock data, you will evaluate production and post-production information and use it to update the Risk Management File.

 - Here Comes the Inspector.
 You'll play the role of Quality Auditor, examining other projects and employing tools you'll be able to take back to your company and use to audit your own programs.

 Let's face it: today it's no longer good enough to understand the basics of risk management.
 You must be knowledgeable about how to build, maintain and audit risk management programs.

 Do it now.
-Putting these programs in place assures that your company will develop safe and effective products … achieve competitive standing in the marketplace … and do it all with the confidence that you are fully complying with FDA and other international regulations.
+Putting these programs in place helps assure that your company will develop safe and effective products … achieve competitive standing in the marketplace … and do it all with the confidence that you are fully complying with FDA and other international regulations.
 Register today.